Saira Rao: Views

-Rao is considered a progressive.
+Rao considers herself a progressive.
 Prior to the election of Donald Trump, Rao had been a long-standing supporter of the Democratic party and particularly Hillary Clinton, who lost in that election.
 Subsequently, Rao felt disillusioned by the party leadership, which she felt had failed to respond properly or to listen to the concerns of non-white women.
 In 2017, she wrote an opinion piece for HuffPost about her reasons for "breaking up" with the party.
 She said afterwards that she was "mortified" in retrospect by her support of Clinton, but said that it was not the party she was breaking up with, as she'd previously put it, but rather the "Democratic Party establishment".

 She ran in the 2018 primary.
 In an op-ed for Teen Vogue she identified her main goal in running as being to promote and achieve "equity — racial, social, and economic", with policy positions including reforms to gun law, a path to citizenship, and reducing the influence of corporate money in politics.

 Rao has on occasion been fiercely critical of Democrats whom she does not regard as sufficiently progressive—"true blue".
 During the primaries for the 2020 presidential election she accused candidate Pete Buttigieg of "OPEN racism" and cited his Vanity Fair cover as an example of "the media" as a "white supremacy leader".
 She also said that because speaker of the House Nancy Pelosi is a white feminist, she is a white supremacist, and therefore "if you idolize Nancy Pelosi, you may as well declare allegiance to David Duke".

-Much of Rao's critique more broadly is related to issues of racism and particularly what she sees as the complicity of white women, especially white liberals and white feminists, in maintaining a racist society.
-Rao has written, for example, that white feminists are "the most powerful subset of liberal white supremacy" and that they "scare [her] more than all [their] enemies combined".
-Shortly after the election, which Joe Biden won, she wrote an article framed as a letter to white American women, whom she called "pawns of the patriarchy, diligent foot soldiers of white supremacy", lamenting how many of them voted for Donald Trump and saying "It's almost as if you became more, rather than less, committed to white supremacy.
-To xenophobia.
-To hate.
-To violence."

 Her tweets have attracted attention.
 She has written that "private messages of support is another form of white supremacy", "American schools are white supremacy factories", "white supremacy is behind all violence" and "whiteness is literally killing us all".
 In February 2022 she declared that all Republicans, or anyone married to or friends with a Republican, are fascists.